ShizukaDonaghue/serene-meditation/README.md

 Serene Meditation consists of two HTML pages.
 The main page is the default loading page and the second page is accesible when users submit messages from the main page.
 There are five sections within the main page and they are also accessible from the navigation menu at the top of the page.

 ### Colour Scheme
-The colour scheme for the website takes inspiration from the hero image of Mt.
-Fuji in beautiful pink sky.
+The colour scheme for the website has taken inspiration from the hero image of Mt.
+Fuji with beautiful pink sky at sunrise.
 The colours chosen are calming and relaxing to enhance user experience.

 ### Typography
 Fonts were imported from [Google Fonts](https://fonts.google.com/).
 For the main body of the text, EI Messiri was chosen as it has a calming flow which suits the image of the website.
 For the inspirational quotes, Alex Brush was chosen, which is a beautiful handwriting style to suit the images.